codewisp-ai/BurnoutScope-Final/README.md

 # Runs on http://localhost:3000
 ```

----

 ## ⚖️ Ethics & Privacy

 - **Privacy first** — no user data is sold or shared.
 GitHub data is fetched per-request only.
 Calendar files are processed in memory and never stored.
 - **No medical diagnoses** — EmberMind produces signals and suggestions, not clinical assessments.
 The burnout score is a pattern indicator, not a diagnosis.
 - **No dark patterns** — the UI is calm, opt-in, and fully transparent.
 Support Mode clearly states it is not therapy.
 - **Transparency** — every score is explained with the specific data that produced it.
+The 7-day forecast is clearly labelled as a projection.
 Nothing is a black box.

 ---

 ## ⚠️ Limitations